 For further information on the new regulations, please click here.

-To find out more about how Perfectus Biomed can support research and development programmes relating to infection control on medical devices, and to see the range of standard test methodologies that we offer, please visit our website.
+To find out more about how Perfectus Biomed can support research and development programmes relating to infection control on medical devices, please visit our website.